 Loading Image File and Logging on

-- 1. Open the Remote Access Software and go to the "Configurations > Select Fonts and Images file (urc)". - 2.
-Browse for the file "PLC Image File.urc" which is loaded onto the SD card. - 3.
-Press the "Glasses" icon in the left corner of the software to establish real time connection with the controller.
+- Open the Remote Access Software and go to the "Configurations > Select Fonts and Images file (urc)". - 2.
+Browse for the file "PLC Image File.urc" which is loaded onto the SD card.

-Figure 21: Loading Image File
+Figure 20: Loading Image File